CBS Daytime

-CBS Daytime is a division within CBS that is responsible for the daytime television block programming on the CBS' late morning and early afternoon schedule.
+CBS Daytime is the division of the CBS television network that is responsible for the daytime television block programming on the network's late morning and early afternoon schedule.
 The block has historically encompassed soap operas and game shows.

 Schedule

-NOTE: All times listed are in Eastern Time Zone.
+NOTE: All regular times listed are in Eastern Time Zone.

 Most CBS affiliates in the Central, Mountain, and Pacific time zones, and in Alaska and Hawaii air this schedule one hour earlier (starting at 9:00 am); local schedules may differ over all time zones.